beeware/toga/docs/reference/api/widgets/selection.rst

   alignment of labels in a Selection.

-* On GTK, a Selection widget with flexible sizing will expand its width (to the extent possible possible) to accomodate any changes in content (for example, to accommodate a long label).
+* On GTK, a Selection widget with flexible sizing will expand its width (to the extent possible possible) to accommodate any changes in content (for example, to accommodate a long label).
 However, if the content subsequently *decreases* in width, the Selection widget *will not* shrink.
-It will retain the size necessary to accomodate the longest label it has historically contained.
+It will retain the size necessary to accommodate the longest label it has historically contained.

 * On iOS, the size of the Selection widget does not adapt to the size of the currently displayed content, or the potential list of options.